-GASPOROX is holder of a unique version of the TDLAS technology allowing sensing of gas embedded inside various materials.
-This special TDLAS technology was first published in 2001, and is referred to as GASMAS, GAs in Scattering Media Absorption Spectroscopy, and was invented by researchers at the Lund University.
-The GASMAS technology is unique in that the method applies TDLAS for determination of gases inside pores and cavities surrounded by light scattering media.
+GASPOROX uses a unique version of the TDLAS technology allowing sensing of gas embedded inside various materials.
+This special TDLAS technology was invented in 2001, and is referred to as GASMAS, GAs in Scattering Media Absorption Spectroscopy, and was developed by researchers at Lund University.
+The GASMAS technology is unique in that the method applies TDLAS for determination of gases inside pores and cavities surrounded by light-scattering media.

-GASPOROX are experts in the TDLAS technology to the focus areas food, packaging, material analysis and medical diagnostics.
-The samples can range from transparent containers to samples only allowing a minor fraction of the light to pass.
+GASPOROX are experts in the TDLAS technology in the focus areas food, packaging, material analysis and medical diagnostics.
+The samples can range from transparent containers to samples that only allow a minor fraction of the light to pass.

 GASPOROX technology can measure the concentration of gas inside package headspace.

-The packages can be trays, bottles, bags, and be made of materials such as plastic, foil, carton and paper.
+The packages can be for example trays, bottles, bags, and be made of materials such as plastic, foil, carton and paper.

 The free gas seated inside food products can be measured with GASPOROX laser technology.
 The gas can be located in pores inside for example bread, fruits or meat.
 The measurement can be used to study ripeness, respiration and gas content.

-By sensing the gas inside porous samples, material parameters can be obtained using GASPOROX laser technology.
+By sensing the gas inside porous samples, materials parameters can be obtained using GASPOROX laser technology.
 Examples of possible obtained parameters are porosity, dampness and gas diffusion.

-With the laser technology it is possible to measure the free gas located inside the human body.
-This can be used as medical diagnosis of sinusitis, otitis and monitor lung function of premature born babies.
+ith GASPOROX laser technology it is possible to measure the gas located inside the human body.
+This can be used for medical diagnosis of sinusitis, otitis and for monitoring lung function of premature born babies.